joshholl/htgh-node/slides/HowToGetHacked.md

 ```

 ???
 As the slide says, my names Josh Hollandsworth and I am a software engineer with Asynchrony Labs.
-My background is writing backend and middle tier applications and a relatively late adopter of node.
+My background is writing backend and middle tier applications

 ---